Project-Silicium/Mu-Silicium/Building.md

       ```

 ### Python Requirements:
-   1. You may encounter an issue That the recuired package is not satisfied or something, If your Python is lower that 3.10 install Python 3.10 or newer
+   1. You may encounter an issue That the recuired package is not satisfied or something, If your Python Version is lower than 3.10 install Python 3.10 or newer
    2. After installing Python 3.10 Linux won't automaticly chose Python 3.10 as default, To set it as default use these commands:
       ```
       sudo update-alternatives --install /usr/bin/python python /usr/bin/python3.10 1